-Financial assets - Subsequent measurement and gains and losses rınancıal assets - Si ubsequent measurement ana gains ana losses Financial These assets are subsequently measured at fair value.
-Net gains and losses, including any assets at interest or dividend income, are recognised in surplus or deficit FVSD Financial These assets are subsequently measured at amortised cost using the effective interest assets at method.
+Financial assets at FVSD These assets are subsequently measured at fair value.
+Net gains and losses, including any interest or dividend income, are recognised in surplus or deficit Financial assets at amortised cost These assets are subsequently measured at amortised cost using the effective interest method.
 The amortised cost is reduced by impairment losses.
-Interest income, foreign amortised exchange gains and losses and impairment are recognised in surplus or deficit.
-Any gain cost or loss on derecognition is recognised in surplus or deficit.
-Debt These assets are subsequently measured at fair value.
-Interest income calculated using investments the effective interest method, foreign exchange gains and losses and impairment are at recognised in surplus or deficit.
+Interest income, foreign exchange gains and losses and impairment are recognised in surplus or deficit.
+Any gain or loss on derecognition is recognised in surplus or deficit.
+Debt investments at FVOCRE These assets are subsequently measured at fair value.
+Interest income calculated using the effective interest method, foreign exchange gains and losses and impairment are recognised in surplus or deficit.
 Other net gains and losses are recognised in OCRE.
-On FVOCRE derecognition, gains and losses accumulated in OCRE are reclassified to surplus or deficit.
+On derecognition, gains and losses accumulated in OCRE are reclassified to surplus or deficit.
+Equity investments at FVOCRE These assets are subsequently measured at fair value.
+Dividends are recognised as income in surplus or deficit unless the dividend clearly represents a recovery of part of the cost of the investment.
+Other net gains and losses are recognised in OCRE and are never reclassified to surplus or deficit.